 Top 10 Things to Do in Kiawah Island

+Curious about the Kiawah Island beach?
+It's gorgeous!
 It's probably no secret that the beaches are one of the top things to do in Kiawah Island along the South Carolina coast.
-The beaches are very similar to Hilton Head and other South Carolina beaches and have huge tidal variations.
+The beaches are very similar to Hilton Head and other South Carolina or Georgia beaches and have huge tidal variations.
 At low tide, there is endless sand and at high tide, there are shallow waves that seem to crash forever.
 You can walk straight into the water for quite a while before the water even hits your knees.
+The sand spills into the Atlantic Ocean.

 I think this kind of beach is great for toddlers and the twins, especially Hunter, were in their element.
 They ran in and out of the waves and splashed around with sheer joy.